PaperPrototype/Intro-Coding-and-Computers/2 - Fundamentals/Lecture/english.md

 So how did all that work?
 All we were doing was writing words that followed some special rules.

 You may have hear that computers understand 0s and 1s.
 Really a 0 or a 1 just represents a switch or electric charge in your computer.
 0 representing an off switch or a negative electric charge, and 1 representing an on switch or a positive electric charge.
 We call this "binary". "bi" meaning 2.
-Every positive or electriv charge is stored using a switch or electric charge.
-We call each charge (or switch) a "bit".
+We call each electric charge (or switch) a "bit".
+So a 0 or 1, is called a *bit*.

 So how did our text based code translate to binary?
 It turns out that your computers central processor (called a CPU, or Central Processing Unit) only understands a few instructions like moving memory or adding some numbers together.
 Each of these instruction is represented by sequences of 0s and 1s!
+We call these limited memory and math instructions "Assembly".
+Assembly code is specific for every CPU.

 What we called programs, or "apps", are files that contain binary (0 and 1) instructions for the CPU!